IBM-Cloud/clouddatabases-helloworld-examples/redis/README.md

 9. Update the `manifest.yml` file.

    - Change the `name` value.
 The value you choose will be the name of the app as it appears in your IBM Cloud dashboard.
    - Change the `route` value to something unique.
 This will make be the base URL of your application.
-It should end with `.mybluemix.net`.
-For example `example-helloworld-nodejs.mybluemix.net`.
+It should end with `.us-south.cf.appdomain.cloud`.
+For example `example-helloworld-nodejs-redis.us-south.cf.appdomain.cloud`.

    Update the `service` value in `manifest.yml` to match the name of your database service instance name.